Austrian Economics Newsletter: Comparison of articles in different periods

-Interviewing experts in the field is the most direct way to let readers understand the opinions of different experts and scholars on a field.
-Whether it is the exchange between them or personal research results, it can well show the diversity of the same field.
+Interviewing experts in the field lets readers understand the opinions of different scholars and displays the diversity of the field.

 In 1996, the newsletter was still published on paper, so the content of the interview was presented in transcript.
 Because of the words, the whole article was a verbatim record of the Austrian Economics Newsletter’s editor and James grant.

 With the change of time, AEN has gradually changed from printing to online web pages.
 The presentation of the interview includes not only the complete version of the text, but also the videos taken during the interview are put on the web page, therefore, people can listen to the experts' views more vividly.
 Even some proper nouns or experts' names on the web page are attached with hyperlink, to let readers search more quickly.

 Moreover, by 2022, according to the living habits of modern people, people are used to listening to music or podcasts on vehicles or when walking.
 AEN also released a podcast of this article at the same time of publishing an article, so that more people can learn about new knowledge in this field in their lives.